Aeverette0120/MileStone-MERN-BK/README.md

 # MileStone-MERN-BackEnd

 Welcome to Travelr!
-This is the front-end section of our application, if you would to see our backend please visit (https://github.com/Aeverette0120/MileStone-MERN-BK)
+This is the back-end section of our application, if you would to see our frontend please visit (https://github.com/Csalinas1009/milestone-project-2)

 ## Getting Started